 A T-junction is a situation where there are two streets that meet in a T shape.
 Typically, it’s a smaller road that meets a busier one, and they meet at a perpendicular intersection.
 If your house is at the top of the T, then you have a T-junction home.
 Another way to think of it is when your house is located so that the headlights of cars shine straight at your home, like the eyes of a dragon.

 How Does a T-Junction Affect Your Feng Shui?

 In feng shui we observe how qi, or life force energy, flows in, around, and through our spaces.
 When your home is located at the top intersection of the T-junction, the qi is moving very quickly and colliding into your home.
 This can be dangerous and fast-moving energy that causes difficulty in your life.
-If you think about the mundane aspect of this, there are many cars rushing down that street; there is a chance that, at some point, a moving vehicle will crash into your home.
-Therefore, this can be a stressful place to live.

 There are a few things to consider if your home does happen to be right at the top of that T-junction.
 Not all homes will have their energy affected; it really depends on the situation.
 If you’re worried, definitely consult with a qualified feng shui practitioner who will be able to access and advise on your particular situation.

 Speed and Activity of the Traffic